Speak Up for Inclusion

 Try this experiment that questions some basic assumptions made about people.

-A conversation that speaks to the challenges surrounding LGBT+ issues and the benefits of creating inclusive environments for everyone.
+A conversation that speaks to the challenges surrounding LGBTQ+ issues and the benefits of creating inclusive environments for everyone.

 This video series shares the personal and cultural exploration by some of our Indigenous employees and how RBC is working to provide opportunities to contribute and grow.